marinnnna

 How to Moor Using the Neighboring Boat

-Those engaged in the mooring maneuver often see the boat already at the downwind dock as an excellent support point; conversely, the owner or skipper of the already moored boat experiences moments of great trepidation while waiting for the newcomer’s maneuver to conclude quickly and without damage to the vessels.
+Anyone engaged in a mooring maneuver in a marina often sees the boat already at the leeward dock as an excellent support point; conversely, the owner or skipper of the already moored boat often experiences moments of great anxiety while waiting for the newcomer’s maneuver to conclude quickly and without damage to the vessels.
+We have obviously seen many scenes like this here in our Genoa marina, and we therefore want to remind you of the main rules and give some valuable advice on how to moor using a neighboring boat without causing damage!

 The boat next to ours truly represents a great help.
 As a reference point, as support to correct a trajectory, as a point to hook onto.
 However, if you choose to use a support boat, it’s important to maintain proper behavior, eliminating risks of causing damage to the boat you’re asking help from, and acting safely for ourselves and our crew.